jonbra/MBV-INFx410/transcriptomics_exercise.md

 fastqc *.gz
 ```

-Download the .html files to your local computer
+Download the `.html` files to your local computer and look at them in a web browser.

 ## Trimming
 We trim the reads using [Trim Galore](http://www.bioinformatics.babraham.ac.uk/projects/trim_galore/).
 Default settings is to trim nucleotides lower than phred score 20 and looks for standard Illumina sequencing adapters.
 The option `--fastqc` tells it to run FastQC on the trimmed reads.
 The job takes 5-6 min.